We weren’t thinking about customers when we made the first Goodwood Mobile Sawmill.

 - It had to allow unrestricted access to position the log and retrieve sawn timber.

-- And it had to be affordable.
+- And, above all, it had to be affordable.

 It wasn’t until after we’d built the prototype, cut a few truck-loads of timber, tweaked and modified the original, cut a whole lot more timber, and finally started on our house, that we started thinking about customers.
 We thought other people would be looking for the same features in a portable sawmill that we see as essential.
 And we were right – the first Goodwood Mobile Sawmills sold in 2012.